HOW WE TEACH YOU TO MAKE SOURDOUGH

 - 2 x 900g (2lb) loaf tins, or 4 small ones

 - A thermometer

 - a wooden spoon

-- 2 sheet of greaseproof paper to line the tins
+- 2 sheets of greaseproof paper, to line the tins

 Time and temperature guidelines: